rodrigo-ehresmann/avl-tree/README.md

 ```

 ## Development
 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `bin/console` for an interactive prompt or, alternatively, run `bundle console`.
-That will allow you to experiment.
+Then, run `bin/console` or, alternatively, `bundle console` for an interactive prompt that will allow you to experiment.

 #### TODO:
   * Implement delete, retrieve, size and others useful methods.